 Field-hunting tip

-Look in nickel-sulfide ore deposits in serpentinized ultramafic rocks country — that is the host setting where mountkeithite typically forms.
+Look in nickel-sulfide ore deposits in serpentinized ultramafic rocks country, the host setting where mountkeithite typically forms.
 If you start seeing serpentine, magnesite, dolomite in float, you are in the right ground.
 Field specimens usually show a platy crystals, scaly aggregates habit, so train your eye for that shape before scanning the outcrop.